Last Updated on February 23, 2023

 Differing opinions on points-based immigration

 Merit-based immigration systems are controversial.
 Advocates argue that they reduce application processing delays, meaning applicants can enter a country and start work sooner.
-In the U.S., which is facing economic setbacks from the COVID-19 pandemic and an aging workforce, advocates say transitioning to a points-based system will provide necessary economic benefits.
+In the U.S., facing economic setbacks from the COVID-19 pandemic and an aging workforce, advocates say transitioning to a points-based system will provide necessary economic benefits.
 They add that a points-based system will work best if it accepts applicants across the entire skills spectrum rather than reserving work opportunities only for the most elite applicants.

 Additionally, the Society for Human Resource Management (SHRM) adds that traditional merit-based systems are designed to reward individuals who follow well-traveled paths of employment rather than entrepreneurs who introduce bolder and more industry-disrupting ideas.
 A single “superstar” entrepreneur may generate more revenue and produce more value than groups of more traditional employees.